 We want Government to involve dentists in the development and delivery of policies aimed at cutting sugar intake: oral health needs to be part of the wider health debate.

 We are working with a range of other health organisations to encourage a lowering of sugar intakes, including supporting the work of the British Heart Foundation, the Children's Food Campaign and Action on Sugar.

 What can dentists do?
-Top tips for patients on good oral health
+Top tips for your patients

 The most important message dentists can give parents is to remember that it is not just the amount of sugar children eat or drink that causes tooth decay, but how often they have sugary foods and drinks.

-- Tell us what you are doing to raise awareness, tweet us @thebda #cutsugar on Twitter or email to tell us what has worked in your practice to get the message across.
+Tell us what you are doing to raise awareness, tweet us @thebda #cutsugar on Twitter or email to tell us what has worked in your practice to help us share examples of best practice.